Nampula Nampula, Mozambique Travel Guide

 Respect local customs and norms, even in more casual settings.

-Nampula's markets and artisans offer authentic local goods.
+Nampula's markets and artisans have real local goods.

 Capulanas (colorful traditional Mozambican fabrics), Wood Carvings (especially Maconde sculptures), Local Spices, Cashew Nuts, and Traditional Baskets make excellent gifts.

-Support local artisans: Purchase goods directly from artisans at markets or small workshops.
-Inquire about the origin of crafts to ensure they are ethically sourced.
+Support local artisans: Purchase goods directly from artisans at the market or small workshops.
+Inquire about the origin of artisanal goods to ensure they are ethically sourced.

 Be cautious when purchasing items made from protected woods or animal products, as these might be illegal to export.